awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create-deploy-python-container.md

 To save settings in your source code, you can include [configuration files](ebextensions.md)\.
 Settings in configuration files are applied every time you create an environment or deploy your application\.
 You can also use configuration files to install packages, run scripts, and perform other instance customization operations during deployments\.

+Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
+This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
+For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.

 For Python packages available from `pip`, you can include a requirements file in the root of your application source code\.
 Elastic Beanstalk installs any dependency packages specified in a requirements file during deployment\.
 For details, see [Specifying dependencies using a requirements file](python-configuration-requirements.md)\.

-Settings applied in the AWS Management Console override the same settings in configuration files, if they exist\.
-This lets you have default settings in configuration files, and override them with environment\-specific settings in the console\.
-For more information about precedence, and other methods of changing settings, see [Configuration options](command-options.md)\.
+For details about the various ways you can extend an Elastic Beanstalk Linux\-based platform, see [Extending Elastic Beanstalk Linux platforms](platforms-linux-extend.md)\.

 ## Configuring your Python environment<a name="create-deploy-python-container-console"></a>